 It’s been another long, cold winter and now that the days are growing warmer, it’s that time again!
 Spring housecleaning is just around the corner.
 This year, why not compile a checklist so that you don’t miss anything you should have seen to.
-There are a number of ways you can organize your list, but what seems to work best for most families is to separate the interior chores from exterior clean-up and repair.
-Here is a basic idea of how you can segment your spring housecleaning and repair checklist.
+There are a number of ways you can organise your list, but what seems to work best for most families is to separate the interior chores from exterior clean-up and repair.
+Here is a basic idea of how you can segment spring clean your home and repair checklist.

 Furnace, Boilers and Air Conditioners

 The reason why furnace, boilers and air conditioners are listed first is simply a matter of convenience.
 What many homeowners don’t realize is that it is easiest to hire HVAC specialists on what is considered to be an off-season.
 If you wait until the heat of the summer to have your air conditioning unit checked out and recharged if necessary, you may be waiting in a very long line.
 Emergency repairs are handled in order and all other optional service calls are scheduled around those.

 You’ve just endured an extremely cold winter and in order to maintain a comfortable temperature in your home, you may have lit a fire in the fireplace or perhaps you ran your central heat at higher temperatures than normal and for longer periods of time.
 Most people are so happy to have the cold finally subside that they cast aside any thoughts of their heating system until it becomes necessary in the late autumn months down the road.

 This is going to be the busiest time for heating professionals so have your chimneys cleaned of creosote now and have your HVAC system serviced now as well.
 This is the time you will not be using it, so at the very least, use your time wisely.
 Schedule home heating repairs now so as to avoid a lengthy wait later when other homeowners realize their furnace isn’t working and are in a long line of homeowners in similar straits.

 Roof – Including Gutter System